 - Visitor leaves

-- Visitor returns to your website
+- But the visitor returns to your website

 Your remarketing adverts get placed on a network of websites and social media sites.